evianmu/WebSkate-Dice/README.md

-# PySkate-Dice
+# WebSkate-Dice

-a python port from swift to help me get into the git hub workflow.
+a web port from swift to help me get into the git hub workflow.